 VALORANT Jett Changes for Patch 4.08

-Greetings all, I’m Alexander Mistakidis, Agent designer on VALORANT, here with Agent Designer Jay Watford and Game Designer Sal Garozzo to talk about upcoming changes to Jett.
+Greetings all, I’m Alexander Mistakidis, Agent Designer on VALORANT, here with Agent Designer Jay Watford and Game Designer Sal Garozzo to talk about upcoming changes to Jett.

 When we promised more Agent updates than ever and patches have rolled in, many of you have wondered about Jett.
 Truth is that we have been working on Jett’s update for a while and took extra steps to make sure we were approaching the update in the best way possible.
-We wanted to do right for the game’s health and for Jett players.
+We wanted to do what's right for the game’s health and for Jett players.
 This article will share more context on why we are making these changes.